airamez/JavaIntro/README.md

 # JavaIntro
-Repot for content about introduction to coding in Java
+Repo for introduction to coding in Java